MacCready Gossamer Penguin

 The Gossamer Penguin was a solar-powered experimental aircraft created by Paul MacCready's AeroVironment.
-MacCready, whose Gossamer Condor in 1977 won the Kremer prize for human-powered flight, told reporters two weeks in June, 1980 that "The first solar-powered flight ever made took place on May 18."
-The testing ground was at Minter Field outside of Shafter, California.
+MacCready had built the Gossamer Condor in 1977 which won the Kremer prize for the first human-powered flight, and the Gossamer Albatross, a similar but larger aircraft.
+The Gossamer Penguin was developed from the Albatross and used that ultralight design to demonstrate solar flight at testing ground at Minter Field, outside of Shafter, California.
+The Gossamer Penguin was the third solar-powered aircraft to fly, and the second crewed solar-powered aircraft.